 We are all Learners, have always been and will always be, for as long as we stray here on Earth.

 Airports handle airplanes and travelers.
 Everything revolves around their fluid transition.
 Humans are built the same way, to Learn.
 Every human need, desire, aspiration and fear centers on Learning.
 Luxury does not increase it and it is not diminished by dearth.
 Matter and Spirit absorb it equally.
-Doing good and suffering evil are parallel Learning scenarios.
+Doing good and suffering evil are analogous Learning scenarios.
 Birth and death are among its most instructive lessons.
 Live to learn and learn to live.

 Policies the 12th, 12.3rd And 12.666…th: Dig Ponds, Grow soil, Plant Trees and Hedges.